data-prep-kit/data-prep-kit/transforms/universal/rep_removal/README.md

 [//]: # (```)

-B) When we tested the transform with a large data file on an M1 Mac, we realized that more than 16GB of memory is needed.
-If the machine has less than 16GB of memory, we recommend using the [resize](https://github.com/IBM/data-prep-kit/tree/dev/transforms/universal/resize) transform to make the file smaller.
+B) If the rep_removal crashes on your machine with an 'out of memory' issue - we recommend using the [resize](https://github.com/IBM/data-prep-kit/tree/dev/transforms/universal/resize) transform to make the input file(s) smaller.

 ## Input Parameters

 The transform can be initialized with the following parameters: